coiti4/arm-embedded-project/README.md

 ## License

 This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

 ## Acknowledgments